Do Jesus' words to John disciples in Luke 7 have any meaning for us today?

 Week 6 (February)

-Wouldn't words from Jesus' answer to John's followers in Luke 7:22 (quoted above) be great on a church sign?
-I've thought how dramatic it would look splashed in giant letters across the end of a church building.
+Wouldn't the last sentence in Luke 7:22 be a great sign on a church building?
+I've thought how dramatic it would look splashed in giant letters across the end of a building so all could see

 To the worshipers coming to such a building, these phrases would emphasize the celebration their worship should be — the celebration of a personal relationship with a Creator who cares about His people.